DataKind-DC/rcp2/src/data/download_acs/readme.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --all             download data for all states for a given year. only output_path parameters are applied -cs, --check_states   check if states have already been downloaded -op OUTPUT_PATH, --output_path OUTPUT_PATH
+  -h, --help            show this help message and exit -a, --all             download data for all states for a given year -op OUTPUT_PATH, --output_path OUTPUT_PATH
                         path to write files to
+  -cf, --combine_features
+                        create file of combined state data file
 ```